 General Reference Range

-The normal ACTH range may vary slightly depending on the laboratory, testing technique, and sample handling.
-However, the commonly accepted early-morning reference range for adults is:
+The normal range for ACTH can vary slightly depending on the laboratory method and how the sample is handled.
+In routine practice, the commonly accepted early-morning reference range for adults is:

 10–50 pg/mL (picograms per milliliter)